There are 34 job postings in Canada.

 Explore Careers - Job Market Report

-- Supervise and co-ordinate work of urban planning technicians and technologists.
+- Supervise and co-ordinate the work of technicians, technologists, survey personnel, and other engineers and scientists.

 Job opportunities from Job Bank and contributing job sites are updated daily.